UK's Johnson says his comments about U.S. ambassador were misrepresented

 Trump responded with a scathing Twitter attack on both the envoy and outgoing prime minister Theresa May, who had given Darroch her full support.

-Johnson was criticized by lawmakers in his own party for failing to support Darroch during a televised debate this week, just hours before the envoy resigned.
+Johnson was criticised by lawmakers in his own party for failing to support Darroch during a televised debate this week, just hours before the envoy resigned.

 A diplomatic source told Reuters that Johnson’s lack of support had been one factor in his decision.
 However Johnson said Darroch had not watched the debate but had heard an inaccurate account of what was said.